yuan2lian2/MPAS-Tools/README.md

 Many tools are not in the conda package, and documentation (sometimes fairly limited) is available at the beginning of each script.

-YL:

-to install mpas_tools to site-packages using conda_packages
+# YL: Installation of mpas_tools to site-packages using conda_packages
 1. brew install proj
 2. brew install geos
 3. pip install cartopy